-Brexit is the trampoline upon which Boris Johnson thinks he can bounce his 17-stone self into Number 10 Downing Street.
+Brexit is the trampoline upon which Johnson thinks he can bounce himself into Number 10 Downing Street.

 This is extracted from Brexit Boris: From Mayor to Nightmare, which Heathcote Williams, who died in July 2017, wrote in the last year of his life.
 Heathcote was unstinting in his loathing for the racist and sexist liar, Boris Johnson, who still nurtures his lifelong ambition to be prime minister.
 Footnotes have been removed for the purposes of this extract, but the book is meticulously referenced, as ever with all Heathcote’s published works..